Choosing an AWS database service - Choosing an AWS database service

 There are two high-level categories of AWS OLTP databases—relational and non-relational.

 • The non-relational database options are designed for specific data models.
-These include key-value, document, caching, in-memory, graph, time series, wide-column, and ledger data models.
+These include key-value, document, caching, in-memory, graph, time series, and wide-column data models.

 We explore all of these in detail in the Choose section of this guide.